 - 20 classic Christmas carols with lyrics

-- Use these “cheat sheets” to pray with elders, read familiar scriptures, conduct a Spiritual Care Assessment, and even provide Communion.
+- “Cheat sheets” to pray with elders, read familiar scriptures, or offer Communion.

-- If you prefer, you can use my interactive 27-minute Celebration of Life video service.
+- Dementia-friendly Memorial Service script.
+If you prefer, you can use my interactive 27-minute Celebration of Life video.

 Articles